 |Botswana||Marshall Island||Trinidad & Tobago|

-Applicants to Zicklin’s MS in Accountancy: In addition to any credential evaluations that might be needed, we encourage MS in Accountancy applicants to complete a NASBA (National Association of State Boards of Accountancy) Advisory Evaluation.
-The NASBA evaluation report is designed to identify any CPA required academic deficiencies in your education, and our academic counselors use this report to best advise you on the appropriate course selections that will satisfy New York State education requirements for CPA licensure.
+Applicants to MS or MBA in Accountancy applicants must additionally submit a NASBA (National Association of State Boards of Accountancy) Advisory Evaluation.
+The NASBA evaluation report is designed to identify any CPA-required academic deficiencies in your education.
+Our academic advisors use this report to advise you on the appropriate course selections that will satisfy New York State education requirements for CPA licensure.